stealjs/steal-tools/doc/export.md

 @param {steal-tools.export.object} exportTask An [steal-tools.export.object] with the following properties:

-  @option {steal-tools.SystemConfig} config `System.config` data needed to load all the modules that need exporting.
+  @option {steal-tools.SystemConfig} config `System.config` data needed to load all the modules for export.

   @option {{}} [options] Options that configure logging.